owiocho/python-tutorials/README.md

-#This is a simple very basic python program to model Ai functionality at very basic level.
+#This is a simple, very basic python program to model Ai functionality at a very basic level.
 It's an evolving project and lacks sophistication.